charityyoungblood/StatisticsAndProbability/OrdinaryLeastSquares.md

   - Adjusted R Squared has a penalization factor: it penalizes you for ADDING indpendent variables that DON'T help your model
   - Analyzing the formula
     - Since p is in the denominator, when p INCREASES, the DENOMINATOR VALUE DECREASES
-    - When the denominatory DECREASES the ratio INCREASES (inversely proportional)
+    - When the denominator DECREASES the ratio INCREASES (inversely proportional)
     - When the ratio INCREASES the (1 - R^2) portion of the formula ALSO INCREASES
-    - When the (1 - R^2) portion of the formula INCREASES and is subtracted from 1 (first part of formula), DECREASES
+    - When the (1 - R^2) portion of the formula INCREASES and is subtracted from 1 (first part of formula), Adjusted R Squared DECREASES
     - The above all means that the Adjusted R Squared value is DECREASING, going further away from 1
+    - When regular R Squared INCREASES, the 1 - R^2 portion DECREASES